Danix002/Authentication-in-Flutter/README.md

-# EventsApp - Google Authentication
+# EventsApp - Google and Auth0 Authentication

 This project demonstrates how users of **EventsApp**, an app designed to organize and manage events, are authenticated using Google.